 Current business situation

 While these developments are welcome, further progress is required before Myanmar can be considered a stable business environment.
-Myanmar ranked 177 out of 189 on the World Bank’s Doing Business Index in June 2014 and 157 out of 175 on Transparency International’s Corruption Perceptions Index 2013.
 Factors such as the strength of the rule of law, enforceability of private property and intellectual property (IP) rights, judicial independence and the ease of obtaining information on business regulations are considered in the calculation of these third-party assessments.
 As such, no single assessment should be taken as a definitive view on the business environment in Myanmar or substitute for independent assessment.

-Companies considering doing business in Myanmar (Burma) should familiarise themselves with Australia’s autonomous sanctions relating to Myanmar (Burma), available on the DFAT website.
+Companies considering doing business in Myanmar should familiarise themselves with Australia’s autonomous sanctions relating to Myanmar, available on the Australian Department of Foreign Affairs and Trade (DFAT)’s website.

-The Australian Government lifted travel and financial sanctions against Myanmar (Burma) in July 2012, although an arms embargo has been maintained.
-As a consequence, Australian law currently prohibits to Myanmar (Burma):
+The Australian Government lifted travel and financial sanctions against Myanmar in July 2012, although an arms embargo has been maintained.
+As a consequence, Australian law currently prohibits to Myanmar:

-- The supply, sale or transfer of arms and related material.
+- The supply, sale or transfer of arms and related materiel.

 - The provision of technical advice, assistance or training, a financial service or financial or other assistance, related to: